ppy/osu-wiki/news/2023/2023-09-19-bn-mentorship-cycle-1.md

 ---

-This cycle is expected to last from **September 30th** to **December 19th**, and we'll start taking sign-ups... right now! (assuming you aren't some fancy future human-lizard hybrid reading this in the future).
+This cycle is expected to last from **October 2nd** to **December 23rd**, and we'll start taking sign-ups... right now! (assuming you aren't some fancy future human-lizard hybrid reading this in the future).

 The available game modes for this cycle are **osu!**, **osu!taiko**, and **osu!mania**.
 Here's the list of the available mentors for each mode: